-- a) Rear suspension unit (shock absorber) may be replaced with an approved unit, but the original attachments to the frame and rear fork (swing arm) (or linkage) must be as homologated.
-(See 2.7.10.2.b). - b) All the rear suspension linkage parts must be the originally fitted and homologated part with no modification allowed. - c) Removable top shock mounts must be the originally fitted and homologated part with no modification allowed.
-A nut may be made captive on the top shock mount and shim spacers may be fitted behind it to adjust ride height. - d) Rear suspension unit and spring may be changed.
+- a) Rear suspension unit (shock absorber) may be replaced with a unit from the Eligible Parts for Competition List. - b) The original attachments to the frame and rear fork (swing arm) (or linkage) must be as homologated.
+(See 2.7.10.2.b). - c) All the rear suspension linkage parts must be the originally fitted and homologated part with no modification allowed. - d) Removable top shock mounts must be the originally fitted and homologated part with no modification allowed.
+A nut may be made captive on the top shock mount and shim spacers may be fitted behind it to adjust ride height. - e) Rear suspension unit and spring may be changed.
 An electronic shock absorber can be replaced with a mechanical one.